ansj99/COMP3104_Group49_Assignment/readme.md

 merged into the `main` branch via Pull Requests."- **Member 3 Sandra Antony** (101416330) - [GitHub](https://github.com/Sandra2503)"
 "This project utilizes GitHub Actions for continuous integration and deployment."
 "Each group member uses a branch named after their student ID."
+"This project focuses on collaborative Git workflows, CI/CD integration, and the application of DevOps principles in software development."